risk-first/website/Timed-Thinking.md

 Timed Thinking is a relatively organised approach to thinking.
 Maybe its even "forcing" a process that happens naturally.

-As Rich Hickey discusses in [Hammock-Based Development](), sleeping is a great way of problem solving.
+As Rich Hickey discusses in [Hammock-Driven Development](https://www.youtube.com/watch?v=f84n5oFoZBc), sleeping is a great way of problem solving.
 I frequently find myself knowing the solution to problems first-thing in the morning.

 Another strategy I find particularly useful is "goofing-off".
 When faced with a development problem which doesn't yield to the usual approach of everyday hammering-at-the-keyboard, I'll usually just goof-off for about ten minutes, checking out a website or texting.